galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 {: .hands_on}

 > ### {% icon details %} PanCancer Aberrant Pathway Activity Analysis `targene_pharmacology.R` inputs
->    - \--classifier_results 	String of the location of classifier folder
+>    - \--classifier_results: String of the location of classifier folder
->    - \--compound 	Filename of list of pharmacological compounds for evaluation {: .details}
+>    - \--compound: Filename of list of pharmacological compounds for evaluation {: .details}

 > ### {% icon comment %} Outputs